 On the other hand, since Rahul pays a much higher premium for the same maturity value, he ends up with 4.81% p.a.

-The effect of age at the time of purchase of policy affects the return.
+As you can see, the age at the time of purchase of policy affects the return.

 Does this happen with ULIPs too?